DTU-Byg/BIM-awesome/README.md

 # BIM flavour combinations

-With combinations of flavours we hope means that there is something for everybody - we are stil building the list :)
+With combinations of flavours we hope means that there is something for everybody - we are stilL building the menu.
+OpenBIM is obviously the dish of the day (and the future).

 ## IFC and Python
 - [ifcOpenShell](https://github.com/ISBE-TUe/IfcOpenShell)